tanersa/kubernetes-jenkins/README.md

    We can also verify secrets on AWS Secret Manager.

    We would like to use PVC in **Statefulset**, so we dont want to delete them.
 Statefullset will give us a static POD name instead of random string all the time.

-   For that, we deploy service and statefullset.

-           mysql-sts.yaml

-            apiVersion: v1
+We will always get **STATIC** pod name.
+We already know the number to see PVC of the POD.

+   -  Note: With statefulset, once we scale up our PODs, its going to create Persistent Volumes but we didnt see same result with deployment.
+If we deploy PODs on worker nodes, these nodes will have persistent storage.

             kind: Service
             metadata:
               name: wordpress-mysql